mguan2020/Kind-Words-Messaging-App/README.md

 # Kind Words Messaging Application
   This is a web chat application project inspired by the popular game Kind Words.
 Users can communicate with each other in real-time.
 It is built using the Spring Boot framework for the backend and React for the frontend.
 The project utilizes Maven as the build tool for the backend.

+  This project was inspired by a previous hackathon project.
+The main difference is that this app is using the Spring Boot framework written in Java.

   Users are strongly encouraged to use positive, inclusive language in the chat.
 Make someone else's day brighter by offering words of comfort, sympathy or gentle advice.

 ## Features